syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The output of the above code is shown below.
+The output of the previous code is shown as follows.

 ## Apply Font Settings

 The appearance of a text can be controlled by font settings of a cell.
-These settings can be done by using **Font** property in __CellStyle__.
-The below code illustrates application of various font settings.
+These settings can be done by using the **Font** property in __CellStyle__.
+Refer to the following code.

 {% tabs %}
 {% highlight c# %}